International DuraStar: Variants

 The International DuraStar shares its cab design with several International product lines, including: the TerraStar Class 5 medium-duty truck, the 7000/WorkStar severe-service trucks (renamed the International HV), the 8000/TranStar regional-haul semitractor (renamed the International RH), the ProStar aerodynamic long-haul semi-tractor (renamed the International LT), and the LoneStar semitractor.

 Bus

-Like the 4000 series before it, the DuraStar serves as a popular platform for bus manufacturers, with two configurations sold for bus production.
-The International 3200 is a cutaway-cab chassis; the International 3300 is a cowled chassis.
-The former is sold primarily for commercial applications while the latter is sold nearly exclusively to Navistar subsidiary IC Bus, for both school bus and commercial applications.
+Like the 4000 series before it, the DuraStar served as a popular platform for bus manufacturers, with two configurations sold for bus production.
+The International 3200 was a cutaway-cab chassis, and the International 3300 was a cowled chassis.
+The former was sold primarily for commercial applications while the latter was sold nearly exclusively to Navistar subsidiary IC Bus, for both school bus and commercial applications.
+Production of the 3300 ended in 2023, five years after its truck counterpart ended production in 2018.

 Diesel–electric hybrid trucks

 In 2007, Navistar International became the first American truck manufacturer to produce a diesel-electric truck, with the International DuraStar Hybrid.
 International Truck and Engine teamed with the Hybrid Truck Users Forum (HTUF), a consortium of utility industry customers, Eaton Corporation, the US Federal Government and the Calstart organization to assist with the cost of bringing the technology to market.
 It also provided direct customer feedback and support.